oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Cloud Guard is a key component in OCI secure posture management.
 It uses detector recipes to monitor a target (compartment hierarchies) for potentially risky configurations and activities.
 It then emits findings known as problems.
 These problems can be rectified with responders.
 Landing Zone enables Cloud Guard only if it's not enabled.
 When enabling, a target is provisioned for the Root compartment with the out-of-box *Configuration* and *Activity* detector recipes and *Responder* recipe.
 Once enabled by Landing Zone, it can be later disabled using the following variable:

-- **cloud\_guard\_configuration\_status**: determines whether Cloud Guard should be enabled in the tenancy.
-If set to 'ENABLE', a Cloud Guard target is created for the Root compartment, but only if Cloud Guard is not already enabled.
+- **enable\_cloud\_guard**: determines whether Cloud Guard should be enabled in the tenancy.
+If set to true, a Cloud Guard target is created for the Root compartment, but only if Cloud Guard is not already enabled.

 > **_NOTE:_** Enabling Cloud Guard is a CIS Foundations Benchmark Level 1 requirement.